 “We definitely are seeing an increased interest in open-source tools in the data integration space.”

-Most open-source data integration software is geared to traditional extract, transform, and load (ETL) methods.
+Most open-source data integration software is geared to traditional ETL methods.
 As for data virtualization and enterprise information integration, real-time data integration methods (e.g., change data capture) are not well represented, at least at this point, in the open-source community.
 Open-source metadata management capabilities are also “lighter” than most on-premises variants.

 There is a continuous growth of interest in open-source ETL and other open-source technologies, as the recession continues to put pressure on IT departments to do more with fewer resources.